 A Weekend Adventure in the Porcupine Mountains

-In early August, Sean and I headed north for a weekend adventure in the Porcupine Mountains!
+In early August, I headed north for a weekend adventure in the Porcupine Mountains!
 Based in the Upper Peninsula of Michigan, this Midwestern mountain range is made up of gentle slopes, old-growth forests, and cascading waterfalls.
 Stretching across 60,000 acres, the Porcupine Mountains is an outdoor enthusiasts paradise!

 It was a hot, Friday afternoon when we arrived in Silver City, a tiny village right outside of the park.
 We had booked a hotel for the weekend so we checked-in, unloaded the car, and changed into some hiking clothes before heading out again.